sous-chefs/graphite/README.md

 cookbook to behave as needed.
 It's the building materials, not the house.

-For example usage consult the reference cookbook (link)
+For example usage consult the reference cookbook [example](https://github.com/hw-cookbooks/graphite/tree/master/example/graphite_example/recipes)

 ## Custom Resources